 Theatre is a dynamic, collaborative and live art form.
-It is a practical subject that encourages discovery through experimentation, the taking of risks and the presentation of ideas to others.
+It is a practical subject that encourages discovery through practical inquiry, experimentation, risk taking and the presentation of ideas to others..
 It results in the development of both theatre and life skills; the building of confidence, creativity and working collaboratively.